evsc/eegOSCworkshop/presentation/README.md

 ## Brainwaves

 An EEG electrode detects the electrical activity from thousands of neurons underneath its sensor.
 One square millimeter of cortex has more than 100,000 neurons.
 The amplitudes recorded by scalp electrodes are in the range of microvolts.
+When a lot of them fire in near-synchrony, a rhythm can be detected.

 Amplitude and frequency are the primary characteristics of brain waves.
 The more neurons that work in synchrony, the larger the potential (amplitude) of the electrical oscillations measu­red in microvolts.
 The faster the neurons work together, the higher the frequency of the oscilla­tions measured in Hertz.